20 Surprising Things That Affect Whether You Have a Heart Attack

 "Sudden heartbreak, or broken heart syndrome, is a real condition," says Anuj Shah, MD, a cardiologist and director of Apex Heart and Vascular in New Jersey.
 "We believe it's due to a sudden surge of catecholamine, or nerve hormones.
 Even a sudden surge of negative emotions can lead to heart problems."

-The Remedy Rx: Don't suffer in silence.
+The Rx: Don't suffer in silence.
 Maintain social connections and seek professional help for your grief if necessary.

 Lack of Sleep